LAKE GEORGE, junction Falls Dam & HYDROpower

 Junction Falls Dam is striking and unique in its structure

-and the sight and sound of its resulting cascade.
+and the sight and sound of its resulting water cascade.

-• Lake George currently serves as a settling basin which prevents sediment from directly entering the Kinni below the dams.
-Nonetheless, Junction Falls dam is fitted with a waste gate, which can be opened to release a measure amount of sediment to keep Lake George clean and to avoid the lower Kinni from becoming sediment starved.
+• Lake George currently serves as a settling basin which prevents sediment from directly entering the Kinni below Junction Falls Dam.
+Nonetheless, Junction Falls Dam is fitted with a waste gate, which can be opened to release a measured amount of sediment to keep Lake George clean and to avoid the lower Kinni from becoming sediment starved.

 • Improve Lake George!
-Focus efforts on reclaiming the lake
+Focus efforts on improving Lake George

 and removal of excess water plants and algae.
 Remove

-accumulated sediment, add fountains and surface water aerators to improve the lake, allowing us to keep our hydropower.
+accumulated sediment, add fountains for interest and surface water aerators to combat algae.
+Improvements to Lake George will draw people to downtown, promote activity and allow us to keep our hydropower.

 • In these unsettled times, it is nice to have a local renewable